kjcgo/USACO-Guide/README.md

 # USACO-Guide
-Working my way through every article (in as much detail as possible) from bronze to gold in the USACO guide
+Working my way through every article and recommended problem from bronze to platinum in the USACO guide

 Progress Log